What’s the average pay for a speech–language pathologist?

 - 1099 vs. W2

-- How you’re paid (salary, hourly, or pay per visit)
+- How you’re paid (salary, hourly, or pay per visit, and if you have any unpaid hours)

 - Setting

-When you answer questions about SLP pay online, make sure to give your answers in annual pay, not hourly and not PPV, because of how easily these are misinterpreted).
+But the answers also have to have the right details.
+When answering questions about SLP pay online, make sure to give your answers in annual pay, not just hourly, because of how easily these are misinterpreted).
+Not doing this means mis-estimating your pay by $10k–$50k.
+Seriously.

 MYTH #2: “I can look at pay averages from the Bureau of Labor Statistics data (BLS) to predict or negotiate my pay.”

 As we said above, ASHA's data is good.
-But the BLS data is incredibly misleading due to how it's calculated.
-Here’s the biggest problem with most pay data online—SLP jobs are not all the same.
+But the BLS data is incredibly misleading for SLPs in particular, due to how it's calculated.
+This is because SLP jobs are more variable than post professions.
 As SLPs:

 - Half of us are on 9-month contracts (school-based SLPs).

-- Each year, it seems like more and more of us are being put on 1099 contracts instead of W2 contracts.
+- Each year, more of us are being put on 1099 contracts instead of W2 contracts.

 - Many of us are ONLY paid for direct time, billable time, or paid per visit.